Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

 However, this can be too aggressive.
 *Delayed widening* or *widening with thresholds* is often necessary to prevent precision loss in one domain from destabilizing the other.

-== Chapter Summary
+#chapter-summary[
   This chapter developed a hierarchy of domain combination techniques, each adding sophistication to multi-property analysis.

   The *direct product* provides the foundation by running multiple analyses independently, combining their results through simple pairing.
   While answering questions neither domain could handle alone, it cannot exploit synergies between domains.

   The *reduced product* overcomes this limitation by introducing reduction operators that enable bidirectional information exchange.
   Domains can now refine each other's abstract states, recovering precision lost to independent analysis.

   The *trace partitioning* construction provides the theoretical basis for path sensitivity.
   By distinguishing abstract states based on execution history captured through control flow predicates, it enables precise reasoning about conditional program behavior.

   Finally, *relational domains* transcend per-variable analysis by tracking correlations between multiple variables.
   They enable expressing constraints like $x < y$ or $x = 2y + 1$, which are essential for reasoning about array bounds, pointer arithmetic, and data structure consistency.

   In the next chapter, we will implement a powerful instance of these concepts: a *Reduced Product of BDDs (Trace Partitioning) and Abstract Domains*.
   This "Killer Feature" uses BDDs to efficiently manage the trace partition $T$, enabling scalable path-sensitive analysis.
+]